essentiel01/myProjet/README.md

-# here is my first web site created with code iginter framework.
+# here is my first web site created with code igniter framework.

 CREATION IN PROGRESS........